 A filer is ineligible if the dismissal of a previous Chapter 7 or Chapter 13 bankruptcy case occurred within the past 180 days for any of the following reasons:

 5. The Debtor Failed to Meet the Credit Counseling Requirement

 Within 180 days prior to filing for Chapter 7, a debtor must participate in credit counseling with a nonprofit agency approved by the U.S. Trustee's office.
 The purpose of credit counseling is to help the debtor determine whether other options besides bankruptcy are available.
 All debtors must participate in credit counseling unless an exception applies.
 Exceptions include physical disability, mental incapacity, or the debtor's service on active duty in a military combat zone.
 When counseling has concluded, the debtor will receive a certificate of completion to submit to the bankruptcy court when filing.

 A bankruptcy court may discharge a bankruptcy case if it appears that the filer has attempted to defraud creditors.
 The following types of actions by a debtor within a few years of filing for bankruptcy may indicate fraud in the court's eyes:

 A filer signs bankruptcy papers under "penalty of perjury," so providing false information may not only lead to the dismissal of a debtor's case, but may also lead to charges of perjury or fraud on the court.

 Stuck in debt?
 Not sure how or when you will be able to pull yourself out?
 If this all seems a little overwhelming, it doesn't have to be.
-Let FindLaw assist you in locating an attorney in your area who can guide you through your bankruptcy options.
-Start the process with a free attorney match now at no obligation.
+But without a complete and nuanced understanding of the law, you may not get the most desirable results.
+Get some peace of mind today and contact a local bankruptcy attorney.